Seattle Public Schools, 1862-2023: Whitworth Elementary School

 See Additional Media

-Emma C. Hart served as the first principal, from 1908 to 1938.
-Under her supervision, Whitworth achieved the highest award for the most advanced ideas in education in Washington three times in five years.
+Emma C. Hart served as the first principal from 1908 to 1938.
+Under her supervision, Whitworth achieved awards three times in five years for implementing the most advanced ideas in education in Washington.

 The main structure of the school was on the district list for replacement or remodeling.
-Still, Whitworth was one of the most popular elementary schools in the district in 1983-84, because it was K-6 and not in the busing plan.
-Parents and staff did have complaints for the school board, however.
-With 647 students, Whitworth was the city's largest elementary, and the parents and staff threatened a boycott unless more paid staff were added.
-The district responded with new staff.
-Another shortcoming of the school was its small playground, the smallest in the district due to the small site.
+Whitworth was one of the most popular elementary schools in the district in 1983-1984 since it was a K-6 school and not in the busing plan.
+With 647 students, it was the city’s largest elementary school, but it had the smallest playground in the district due to its small lot size.

-Whitworth students released 500-600 balloons on May 15, 1985, as part of a National Science Week project to study winds and air currents across the country.
-Whitworth represented Seattle, one of only ten cities participating.
+On May 15, 1985, Whitworth students released hundreds of balloons as part of a National Science Week project to study winds and air currents across the country.
+Whitworth represented Seattle, one of only 10 cities participating.
 Each balloon carried a postcard that identified its point of origin and requested notification of where the balloon landed.

-In September 1986, Whitworth was awarded a prestigious exemplary school award by the U.S. Department of Education as one of the country's 271 best elementary schools.
-This Excellence in Education award was the first given to an inner city elementary in Washington.
-Principal John Morefield credited the school's strength to an attitude embraced 15 years earlier when Principal Al Cohen and a group of teachers agreed "to go the extra mile and support each other" in making the school better.
-Whitworth was very popular among teachers with a waiting list and many current staff remaining there over 10 years.
-Principals had relatively short tenures, however, with seven principals serving in nine years.
+In September 1986, Whitworth received an exemplary school award from the U.S. Department of Education as one of the country’s 271 best elementary schools.
+This Excellence in Education award was the first given to an inner-city elementary school in Washington.
+Principal John Morefield credited the school’s strength to an attitude embraced 15 years earlier when Principal Al Cohen and a group of teachers agreed “to go the extra mile and support each other” in making the school a better place.

-Whitworth students and staff moved to Monroe in September 1987 while their old building was demolished and replaced with a new structure.
-On September 6, 1989, they moved into their new school.
-The site was expanded to increase the size of the playground.
+Whitworth students and staff moved to Monroe in September 1987 while their building was demolished and replaced with a new structure.
+On September 6, 1989, they moved into the new school, whose site had been expanded to include a larger playfield.
+The new three-story brick school with 22 rooms was designed by WMFL Architects and Engineers.
+One unusual feature was its self-contained special education classrooms designed for medically fragile students.

 Location: 5215 46th Avenue S